Procedure: Student intellectual property

 Theses and assessments

-- Nothing in the Intellectual Property Policy or Procedures shall restrict the right of a student to have their thesis or other form of assessment submitted for examination.
+- Nothing in this Procedure, the Intellectual Property Policy or the IP Protection and Commercialisation Procedure shall restrict the right of a Student to have their thesis or any other form of assessment submitted for examination at the University.

 - any term purporting to allow external control or veto over the content of the thesis or other form of assessment, and